Leeds District Community Trigger

 By email: [email protected].

-By post: Community Trigger, Community Safety 3rd Floor, Great George Street, Leeds, LS2 8BA
+By post: Community Trigger, Community Safety, Merrion House, 4th Floor, 110 Merrion Centre, Leeds, LS2 8BA

 If you are experiencing Anti-Social Behaviour (but the Community Trigger does not apply), Hate Crime or noise nuisance please use the link below to access the Leeds City Council Anti-Social Behaviour Team website.